rwilson-umbc/ges666-400/syllabus/readme.md

 # Learning Objectives

-  - Understand the evolution and applications of urban analytics and urban science
+  - Identify the four main theories of geography,
-  - Write efficient code to collect, organize, analyze, and visualize urban data
+  - make maps that meet the standards of graphical excellence,
   - Model and analyze urban networks and flows
   - Train and interpret various kinds of urban models